single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=I6COIg-2lyM&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=9) / [Bilibili](https://www.bilibili.com/video/av84104639/)

-It is highly encouraged to use a bundler such as webpack, rollup, parceljs, pikapack, etc. Webpack is an industry-standard for compiling many javascript source files into one or more production javascript bundles.
+It is highly encouraged to use a bundler such as webpack, rollup, parceljs, pikapack, etc. Webpack is an industry-standard for compiling many JavaScript source files into one or more production JavaScript bundles.

 Below are some tips for configuring your bundler to be consumable by SystemJS and single-spa.
 Note that if you're using [create-single-spa](/docs/create-single-spa) that these are all set up for you.
 We leave these instructions here not to overwhelm you with webpack configuration hell, but rather to help you if you choose not to use create-single-spa.

 1. Set the output target to `system`.
 In webpack, this is done via [`output.libraryTarget`](https://webpack.js.org/configuration/output/#outputlibrarytarget)
 2. Use a single [entry point](https://webpack.js.org/concepts/entry-points/#root), with [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) for any code splitting that you'd like to accomplish.
 This best matches the "one bundled project = one in-browser module" paradigm encouraged by the single-spa core team.
-3. Do not use webpack's [`optimization`](https://webpack.js.org/configuration/optimization/#root) configuration options, as they make it harder to load the outputted javascript files as a single in-browser javascript module.
+3. Do not use webpack's [`optimization`](https://webpack.js.org/configuration/optimization/#root) configuration options, as they make it harder to load the outputted JavaScript files as a single in-browser JavaScript module.
 Doing so does not make your bundle less optimized - dynamic imports are a viable strategy for accomplishing optimized bundles.
 4. Follow [the systemjs docs for webpack](https://github.com/systemjs/systemjs#compatibility-with-webpack).
 5. Consider using [systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) to create or verify your webpack config.
 6. Use [systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) to [set your webpack public path "on the fly"](https://webpack.js.org/guides/public-path/#on-the-fly).